EmpoweredAnalysts/RevitaMart/README.md

 - `LastRestockedDate`: Date when the product was last restocked.

 ## Further Information
-The file **RevitaMartData_Info** provides some back ground details on the datasets including the data dictionary and why you might see certain behaviour in the data
+The file **RevitaMartData_Info** provides some back ground details on the datasets including the data dictionary and why you might see certain behaviour in the data.

 ## How to Use
-Download the datasets by clicking on the file names.
+Download the datasets by clicking on the file name and selecting the **download** icon.

 ## License